Please note that this is a BETA version of the document. All information presented is correct but we are working on improving the details. |

 To be able to render an AR scene you will need the following compounds:

-After this, you can position your model in the 3D space and set up its materials.
+After this, you can position your model in the 3D space.

 You can turn on the Transformation Gizmo to make positioning easier: